 - Group orientation:

-Compensation also has to promote Group orientation.
+Compensation has to promote Group orientation.
 It aims to further commitment towards Group success and increased identification with the Group through employee participation in the long-term development of value and in shared ownership by means of an appropriate share option scheme.

 The compensation policy forms the basis for the compensation standards stipulated in appropriate regulations and for the compensation model.
 The compensation standards set out the targets, processes and requirements for the design of the compensation.
 They also contain rules for the coordination between compensation and risk management.
 For employees who receive a variable component of compensation, the compensation model specifies the ratio between fixed and variable portions and the allocation mechanism for the variable portion.